Horizon-Private-Server/horizon-wiki/up-your-arsenal/CMAPS.md

 #### Steps

 1. Download the maps for the PS2 [here](#download).
-2. Insert the usb drive into your computer
+2. Insert the USB drive into your computer.
 3. Extract the contents of the downloaded zip file into the root of your usb drive.
-4. Verify that the usb drive has a folder called "dl" and inside of it are a bunch of files.
+4. Verify that the usb drive has a folder called "uya" and inside of it are a bunch of files.
 5. Safely eject and insert the drive into your PS2.

 ### PCSX2 Guide

-Guide to install custom maps on PCSX2 (for a video tutorial, [click here](https://www.youtube.com/watch?v=ATjxkg8dw4k) - thanks to Mercy for the video!)
+Guide to install custom maps on PCSX2 (for a video tutorial showing the same process but for Deadlocked, [click here](https://www.youtube.com/watch?v=ATjxkg8dw4k) - thanks to Mercy for the video!)

 #### Requirements